-19.1 PC and OS Requirements
+17.1 PC and OS Requirements

-It is recommended to use a PC with a Pentium CPU i5 or higher.
-The camera is working also on lower frequencies but it might not deliver the full frame rate in those cases.
+It is recommended to use a PC with Quad core CPU or better.
+The camera is working also on lower frequencies but it might not deliver the full framerate in those cases.
 The operation system must be XP or Win 7.
-We don't support WIN 98/ NT/2000 or older Operation Systems.
-A Linux driver is available, too.
-For VXworks a source code for driver development can be offered on request.
-Interfacing must be developed by the experienced user.
+We don't support WIN 98/NT/2000 or older Operation systems.
+Linux driver is available, but require experienced user.
+Same is true for other OS, like VXworks.

-19.2 Firewall considerations
+17.1.1 Firewall considerations

 The GigE Vision standard defines a communication based on UDP packets between a GigE Vision compliant camera and a host PC.
-Often PC firewalls are adjusted to be restrictive and not to allow for sending UPD packets from the outside of the PC to a port that has been opened by an application
+Often PC firewalls are adjusted to be restrictive and not to allow for sending UPD packets from the outside of the PC to a port that has been opened by an application tions.

-Sometimes the firewall settings have been adjusted during installation of the operating system or afterwards such that the user will be asked if the UDP data stream should be enabled once a camera starts sending UDP packets to the PC.
-When clicking OK in response to that question the application will be added to a list of exceptions.
 A firewall will let those applications communicate with network devices like a GigE Vision camera over the network.
 In case the Windows installation has been adjusted such that the user will not be asked when an outside device starts sending network packets to an application then that application has to be enabled manually in order to achieve the same as before.
-An appropriate dialog can be opened for example when right-clicking on the network icon in the tray and selecting "Change Windows.

-After clicking on the "Add Program..." button the GigE Vision application can be searched for in a file explorer and it will be added to the list of Exceptions in the above dialog.
+An appropriate dialog can be opened for example when right-clicking on the network icon in the tray and selecting "Change Windows".
+After clicking on the "Add Program ..." button the GigE Vision application can be searched for in a file explorer and it will be added to the list of Exceptions in the above dialog.
 Henceforth the communication to the GigE Vision compliant device will be enabled.